Heptalysis Whitepaper

 a startup may begin with 1 revenue generator, it is important

-and more growth can come through offering a family of products
+and more growth can come only through offering a family of products

 for a family of market opportunities.